pachyderm/docs-content/2.3.x/deploy-manage/manage/upgrades-migrations.md

 Performing an *upgrade* between *major releases* might lead to corrupted data.
 You must perform a migration when going between major versions.
 {{% /notice %}}

-Whether you upgrade or migrate your cluster, Pachyderm recommends that you [perform a back up](../backup-restore/).
+Whether you upgrade or migrate your cluster, {{%productName%}} recommends that you [perform a back up](../backup-restore/).
 A backup guarantees that you can restore your cluster to its previous, stable state.